stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

 One can also use a regular expression as illustrated int he second example -- although unlike using the *pattern* keyword in :py:meth:`DataFolder.getlist`, there is no option to capture metadata (although one could then subsequently set the pattern to achieve this).
-The third variant calls the supplied function, passing the current file as a :py:class:`Stoner.Core.DataFile` object in each time.
+The third variant calls the supplied function, passing the current file as a :py:class:`Stoner.Data` object in each time.
 If the function evaluates to be **True** then the file is kept.
 The *invert* keyword is used to invert the sense of the filter (a particularly silly example here, since the greater than sign could simply be replaced with a less than or equals sign !).
 The *copy* keyword argument causes the :py:class:`DataFolder` to